 This machine was built to be operated according to the safe operation practices in this manual.
 As with any type of power equipment, carelessness or error on the part of the operator can result in serious injury.
-This machine is capable of amputating hands and feet and throwing objects.
+This machine is capable of amputating fingers, hands, toes and feet and throwing debris.
 Failure to observe the following safety instructions could result in serious injury or death.